Rachel Rath – ACTOR

 Rachel Rath – INDUSTRY

-Rachel founded production company 12pt Pictures with Kevin Marron.
+Rachel is founding partner of production company 12pt Pictures with Kevin Marron.

 Rachel is Associate Producer of Irish Screen America, Los Angeles and New York, screening films made in Ireland www.IrishScreenAmerica.com